'Constructive talks' on new Iran deal no guarantee Trump won't tear it up

 But even if they reach a deal, it may not satisfy President Donald Trump, who has threatened to snap sanctions back into place by May 12 if there is no side agreement, effectively destroying the deal.

-"If we can reach an agreement, then that will be presented to the president by the secretary of state and the national security adviser, and then he will make a decision on whether he wants to remain in the deal or stop waiving sanctions," said Brian Hook, the State Department's policy planning director who led the U.S. delegation to Europe last week.
+"If we can reach an agreement, then that will be presented to the president by the secretary of state and the national security adviser, and then he will make a decision on whether he wants to remain in the deal or stop waiving sanctions," Hook said.

 Hook and his team met with their German, French and British counterparts Thursday in Berlin, and with all parties to the Joint Comprehensive Plan of Action, or JCPOA, Friday in Vienna.